Gallathea: Modern productions

 The Gay Beggars Drama Group from Basel, Switzerland, performed Galatea for eight shows in spring 2011.

 King Edward VI School, Stratford-upon-Avon, Edwards Boys performed the play in the Sam Wanamaker Playhouse on 27 April 2014.

 Quest Theater Ensemble, Astoria, Queens (2002).
 Adapted and directed by Tim Browning.
 Music composed by jazz guitarist Spiros Exaras.

 The French amateur theatre company Les Roues Libres performed Galatea in French on 24 March and 25 March 2017 at the Acte 2 theatre, Lyon, France along with a further performance at Sathonay-camp, Lyon, France on 8 April 2017.

-In May 2017, Maiden Thought Theatre performed it in English at their home town, Bremen (Germany), bringing play to life in a humorous and current way including the Augur's appearance as a world-famous politician replete with red tie and tiny hands (cf. Donald Trump), as well as numerous references to the 1990s shown in the costumes and original music.
+In May 2017, Maiden Thought Theatre performed it in English at their hometown, Bremen (Germany), bringing play to life in a humorous and current way including the Augur's appearance as a world-famous politician replete with red tie and tiny hands (cf. Donald Trump), as well as numerous references to the 1990s shown in the costumes and original music.

 The play was performed alongside Lyly's Endymion in February 2018 by students of the Shakespeare & Performance graduate program at Mary Baldwin University in the American Shakespeare Center's Blackfriars Playhouse.

 The play was again performed by students in the Shakespeare and Performance Graduate Program at Mary Baldwin University in 2022.
 One of three small scale productions, it was performed by a cast of five and set within the framing device of a troop of Girl Scouts telling the story, employing puppets and lighting to fill out the cast.

+The Shakespeare in the Dark troupe of the College of William & Mary performed a fully staged production of Gallathea on April 25 & 26, 2023, at the Commonwealth Auditorium on the college's campus in Williamsburg, Virginia.
+Topher Zane directed.
+A video of the production can be found on their YouTube channel.

+A production is planned for the 2023 Brighton Festival.